-The "IONBAL" program is run on reanalysis pairs.
-The reanalysis ion balance printout displays the original analysis and reanalysis for each sample side by side for comparison.
-An asterisk denotes differences greater than 10 percent between the original and reanalysis values for any analyte.
+A reanalysis ion balance is run on reanalysis pairs.
+Percentage differences between original and reanalysis values are calculated as part of this procedure.
+Differences greater than 10 percent are identified.
 Once identified, a reason for the difference is determined for each sample.
 Is the sample chemistry changing?
 Was there an error in the original analysis?
 Was there an error in reporting the original values?
-Depending on the answers to these questions, the CAL Database Manager recommends changing the original values to the reanalysis values or leaving the original values in the database.
+Depending on the answers to these questions, the CAL QA Specialist recommends changing the original values to the reanalysis values or leaving the original values in the database.
 For more details concerning the evaluation of the reanalyzed samples, see SOP DATA-19.